Learn how to play...by playing!

 |

-5. Mix up the Set Piece tiles and place them face-up in two even stacks on their designated grey spaces on the main board, above the Set.
-Then, find the Set Piece tile pictured and put it on top of one of the stacks.
+5. Find the Set Piece tile pictured here (with 3 blue spaces including one "ONLY 🎥" space) and set it aside.
+Shuffle the remaining Set Pieces and place them face-up in two roughly equal stacks on their designated grey spaces on the main board, above the Set.
+Then take the set-aside piece and place it face-up on the shorter stack.

 |